 Not using Pingdom yet?
 Click here to start a free trial.

-When the WPM Player service plays back transactions, it uses a WPM worker process to perform steps and collect data during playback.
-Each worker process requires its own SEUM-User account because different processes handle different transaction steps at different times.
+When the WPM Player Playback service plays transactions at scheduled intervals, it uses a different WPM worker process to perform each step in a transaction.
+Each worker process requires a SEUM-User account that provides permission to perform a transaction step.

 By default, the Orion server includes 2 SEUM-User accounts.
 When you deploy WPM Players to remote systems, 7 accounts are included.
 You can adjust accounts to make environmental changes, such as adding proxy settings or adjusting permissions.
 You can also add accounts if necessary, with a recommended maximum of 12.
 The limit of accounts on a player depends on the power of the host system (CPU, RAM, and so on).